 AdValue Photonics’ 2 μm fiber lasers use Tm doped fiber to offer high output power with multiple pulse widths and spectral widths.
-The high output power is the result of the very high quantum efficiency of Tm-doped laser systems, and the mature technology of high-power GaAlAs diodes at 0.8 μm.
-In particular, Tm-doped fiber lasers can benefit from the phenomenon of cross-relaxation: because the energy of the pump light is more than twice that of the laser transition, a single pump photon, at 0.8 μm, can lead to the excitation of two ions and generate two signal photons at 2 μm.
+The high output power is the result of the very high quantum efficiency of Tm-doped laser systems, and the mature technology of high-power GaAlAs laser diode pumps at 0.8 μm.
+In particular, Tm-doped fiber lasers can benefit from the phenomenon of cross-relaxation: because the energy of the pump photon is more than twice that of the laser transition, a single pump photon, at 0.8 μm, can lead to the excitation of two ions and generate two signal photons at 2 μm.
 With a sufficiently high doping concentration of Tm3+ ions (greater than 2 weight percent) in the gain medium, Tm-doped fiber lasers have shown quantum efficiency exceeding 100 percent in some experiments.

 Summarized from: “Fiber Laser-The 2 µm Market Heats Up”, OPTICS & PHOTONICS NEWS JULY/AUGUST 2014, Page 34-41.
 Authors: Jihong Geng and Shibin Jiang, AdValue Photonics.